-• Windows, doors, walls, flooring, sales desk, heating & lighting, and any nondisplay fixtures & fittings assessed.
+Windows, doors, walls, flooring, sales desk, heating & lighting, and any nondisplay fixtures & fittings

-- Retail spaces should be easily navigated by those with mobility aids or pushchairs. - Consider the height of your service desk, and accessibility of card machines etc for wheelchair users.

-• POS materials should have appropriate text to background contrast.
+- Retail spaces should be easily navigated by those with mobility aids or pushchairs. - Consider the height of your service desk, and accessibility of card machines, presentation of merchandise etc for wheelchair users. - POS materials should have appropriate text to background contrast.